Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Beach Pathway Sea Oats

-What Things Can I do at Egmont Key State Park?
+What Things Can I do While Visiting the Park?

 After disembarking the ferry, we turned right, scooting underneath the mine wharf to begin our discovery of the island.